RESEARCH STARTER

 In 2015, in response to these challenges, Malaysia Airlines underwent a major restructuring, rebranding itself as Malaysian Airlines Berhad and significantly downsizing its workforce.
 The airline has since focused on stabilizing its finances and reputation, achieving a net profit in 2023 for the first time in several years, largely due to increased passenger numbers post-COVID-19 lockdowns.
 Moving forward, Malaysia Airlines aims to enhance its services and expand its fleet to ensure long-term growth and success in the competitive aviation industry.

 Malaysia Airlines is a major airline operating out of Kuala Lumpur International Airport and the flag carrier of Malaysia.
 The airline has destinations throughout Asia and in Europe and Oceania.
 In the 2000s, Malaysia Airlines struggled financially because of increased competition, unprofitable destinations, and bad publicity from two fatal plane crashes in 2014.
 The first was Malaysia Airlines Flight 370, which authorities believe crashed into the Indian Ocean, killing all 239 persons on board.
 The second was Malaysia Flight 17, which was shot down over Ukraine by a Russian-made missile.
 In 2015, Malaysia Airlines restructured and changed its official name from Malaysian Airline System Berhad (MAS) to Malaysian Airlines Berhad (MAB), hired new management, and significantly cut its workforce.
-From that point, it worked to turn its financial and reputational issues around into the 2020s.
+From that point, it worked to turn its financial and reputational issues around in the 2020s.

 History of Malaysia Airlines

 Malaysia Airlines began as a joint venture between Singapore's Straits Steamship Company and two British companies (the Ocean Steamship Company and Imperial Airways).
-The company was called Malayan Airways Limited (MAL) and received approval to begin operating in 1937—but this proved to be no easy feat.
+The company was called Malayan Airways Limited (MAL) and received approval to begin operating in 1937, but this proved to be no easy feat.
 MAL did not begin flying planes until 1947, years after the Japanese occupation of Singapore and Malaysia ended during World War II.
 At first, MAL provided air service between Penang, Malaysia, and Singapore, but the company quickly grew to become an international carrier.

 In 1963, the Federation of Malaysia was formed.
 According to the agreement, Malaya, Singapore, and some colonies now formed a single country.
 Malayan Airways became Malaysian Airways and purchased additional aircraft.
 Malaysian Airways was controlled by two intercontinental carriers: BOAC and Qantas.

 In 1966, Singapore seceded from Malaysia and once again became a state.
 Singapore and Malaysia together bought a controlling stake in the airline and renamed it Malaysia-Singapore Airlines Ltd (MSA).
-The company bought its first Boeing aircrafts and had more than two thousand employees.
+The company bought its first Boeing aircraft and had more than two thousand employees.

 Six years later, both Malaysia and Singapore decided to operate their own airlines.
 The split benefited Singapore much more than Malaysia.
-The new Singapore Airlines claimed the fleet of Boeing 707s and 737s as well as MSA's former headquarters in Singapore.
-Singapore became an international airline while Malaysian Airline Systems Berhad (MAS), better-known as Malaysia Airlines, focused on domestic routes within the country.
+The new Singapore Airlines claimed the fleet of Boeing 707s and 737s, as well as MSA's former headquarters in Singapore.
+Singapore became an international airline while Malaysian Airline Systems Berhad (MAS), better known as Malaysia Airlines, focused on domestic routes within the country.
 It was not until the 1980s that MAS set its sights on growth and overseas destinations.
 Within the next ten years, it added destinations in the United States and Australia.

 Not all of Malaysia Airlines' expansions were profitable.
 During the 1990s, it cut flights and sold some of its fleet.
 In the early 2000s, the airline struggled to compete with new, low-cost carriers in the region.
 Because of financial losses, it cut long-haul destinations such as those in the United States and South Africa.
 However, despite the airlines' financial struggles, it garnered prestigious awards, such as "Travel Merchant of the Year" in 2011, and was voted Asia's Leading Airline at the World Travel Awards (WTA) in 2013.